The number of people turning to meditation is skyrocketing, and with so many reported benefits it’s really no surprise!

-In our data-driven summary you’ll learn more about the growth and who is practicing most.
+In our data-driven summary of the latest meditation statistics, you’ll learn more about the growth, who is practicing most and the value of the industry.

-Let’s take a closer look at 28 fascinating meditation statistics:
+Let’s take a closer look at 28 fascinating statistics about meditation:

 How many people meditate?